mozilla/application-services/docs/howtos/passing-protobuf-data-over-ffi.md

     (which should also help indicate where to find the build rules page) after you finish.

+7. If you have a test target for your framework (and you should, but not all of our iOS code does), you need to do the following as well:

+    1. In the test target's Build phases, add SwiftProtobuf.framework to the "Link Binary with Libraries" phase (As in step 3, you need to "Add Other", and choose `<repo-root>/Carthage/Build/iOS/SwiftProtobuf.framework`).
+    2. Add a new "Copy Files" build phase to the test target.
+Select the SwiftProtobuf.framework, and set the destination to Frameworks.

+    See [this screenshot](./img/swift-protobuf-test-setup.png) for what it should look like when done.

-7. Add a declaration for the rust buffer type to your .h file:
+8. Add a declaration for the rust buffer type to your .h file:

     Note that the name must be unique, hence the `MyLib` prefix (use your actual lib name, and not MyLib, of course).